publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch44/schI/m__us_usc_t50_s3047.md

  __Codification__

-    Section was formerly classified to section 404g of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 44 of this title, and to [section 404d–1 of this title][/us/usc/t50/s404d–1] prior to renumbering by [Pub.
+    Section was formerly classified to [section 404g of this title][/us/usc/t50/s404g] prior to editorial reclassification and renumbering as this section, and to [section 404d–1 of this title][/us/usc/t50/s404d–1] prior to renumbering by [Pub.
 L. 105–107][/us/pl/105/107].
 Some section numbers of this title referenced in amendment notes below reflect the classification of such sections prior to their editorial reclassification.

  __Amendments__